-in existing computer systems as the millennium (year 2000) approaches.
-The "year 2000" problem is pervasive and complex as virtually every computer operation will be affected in some way by the rollover of the two digit year value to 00.
-The issue is whether computer systems will properly recognize date sensitive information when the year changes to 2000.
-Systems that do not properly recognize such information could generate erroneous data or cause a system to fail.
+The Company is aware of the issues associated with the programming code in existing computer systems as the millennium (Year 2000) approaches.
+The Year 2000 ("Y2K") problem is pervasive and complex as virtually every computer operation may be affected in some way by the rollover of the two digit year value to "00".
+The issue is whether systems will properly recognize date sensitive information when the year changes to 2000.
+If the Company's software and firmware with date-sensitive functions are not Y2K compliant, they may recognize a date with "00" as the year 1900 rather than the year 2000.
+This could result in a system failure or miscalculations causing disruptions of operations, including, among other things, interruptions in manufacturing operations, a temporary inability to process transactions, or engage in similar normal business activities.